 "All the songs we write are about the deepest parts of our being and things that we’re thinking, and things that we’re living through,” Matt shares.
 “We start thinking about all the different pieces of our lives, and it came to us that these songs are pieces of our real heart—the things we’re going through and the things we want to communicate to people as we get better at communicating our hearts.”

 Matt has candidly shared some of his own personal hardships these last few years, after his son Bowen- who was born on September 9, 2010- was diagnosed with Hypoplastic Left Heart Syndrome (HLHS), a condition in which the left side of the heart is severely underdeveloped.
 This prompted Matt and his wife to start the non-profit organization Whole Hearts Foundation.

-Ironically, a month after the band's released the album Pieces of a Real Heart, Matt found out about his son's health condition, "The crazy thing about the album really is that it came out on March 9, 2010, and it had all the songs about heart on it.
-Then, a month later my wife and I found out that our son, Bowen, only had half a heart," Matt explains.
+Ironically, a month after the band released the album Pieces of a Real Heart, Matt found out about his son's health condition, "The crazy thing about the album really is that it came out on March 9, 2010, and it had all the songs about heart on it.
+Then, a month later, my wife and I found out that our son, Bowen, only had half a heart," Matt explains.
 "So, God's been really working a lot of little miracles in the midst of a hard personal time for me and showing me that He's been there, through it all.
-Undoubtedly, that He's planned a rhythmic story that we're honored to be able to walk in."
+Undoubtedly He's planned a rhythmic story that we're honored to be able to walk in."